Obsidian at a Glance

 Meditation

 For grounding meditation, hold Obsidian in both hands or place it at the Root Chakra (base of the spine) while sitting on the ground.
-Visualize roots extending from your body deep into the Earth, anchoring you firmly.
-For scrying, sit in a dimly lit room with a single candle, gaze into a polished Obsidian mirror or sphere, and allow images or impressions to form naturally — do not force or expect specific outcomes.
-For shadow work, hold Obsidian over the heart and ask to be shown what you need to see about yourself.
-Always ground and center after working with Obsidian.
+Picture roots growing from your body deep into the earth.
+For scrying, sit in a dim room with one candle, gaze into a polished Obsidian mirror or sphere, and let images or impressions come on their own without forcing anything.
+For shadow work, hold Obsidian over your heart and ask to be shown what you need to see.
+Always ground and center after working with Obsidian, because it can leave you feeling a bit raw if you skip that step.

 Daily Wear

-Wear Obsidian as a pendant or bracelet for continuous protection against negative energy throughout the day.
-A small polished piece carried in the pocket serves as a portable energetic shield.
-Obsidian jewelry is particularly recommended for empaths and healers who regularly encounter other people's energy.
-For those new to Obsidian, start with Snowflake Obsidian jewelry — it provides protective energy in a gentler form that is easier to integrate.
+Wear Obsidian as a pendant or bracelet for protection from negative energy throughout the day.
+A small polished piece in your pocket works too.
+Obsidian jewelry is especially useful for empaths and healers who are constantly around other people's energy.
+If you are new to the stone, start with Snowflake Obsidian jewelry.
+It gives you the protective energy in a gentler form that is easier to get used to.

 Home Placement

-Place Obsidian near the entrance of your home to create a protective barrier against negative energy entering the space.
-A large Obsidian sphere or mirror in the living room absorbs household tension and promotes honest communication.
-Keep Obsidian on your desk or near electronic devices to absorb electromagnetic pollution.
-For bedroom use, place Obsidian under the bed or near the doorway rather than directly beside you, as some people find its energy too activating for restful sleep.
+Place Obsidian near the entrance of your home to create a barrier against negative energy coming in.
+A large Obsidian sphere or mirror in the living room absorbs household tension and encourages more honest communication.
+Keep a piece on your desk or near electronics if you are concerned about electromagnetic pollution.
+In the bedroom, put it under the bed or near the doorway rather than right next to you on the nightstand, since some people find it too activating for sleep.

 Crystal Grids

-Use Obsidian at the four corners of a protection grid to create an energetic perimeter that blocks negative energy from entering your space.
-For a shadow work grid, place Black Obsidian at the center with Clear Quartz points pointing inward to amplify its truth-revealing energy, and surround with grounding stones like Hematite and Smoky Quartz.
-For a protection grid for the home, place Obsidian at each corner with Black Tourmaline at the center.
+Use Obsidian at the four corners of a protection grid to create a perimeter that blocks negative energy from entering your space.
+For a shadow work grid, place Black Obsidian at the center with Clear Quartz points aimed inward to amplify its truth-revealing energy, and surround it with grounding stones like Hematite and Smoky Quartz.
+For home protection, place Obsidian at each corner with Black Tourmaline in the center.

 How Do You Cleanse & Charge Obsidian?